 SMS marketing is not only cost-effective; it also offers more value for your money compared to other costly marketing tools that may be a part of your communications strategy.

-To understand just how cost-effective your SMS marketing strategy is, your marketing team needs to measure its Return on Investment or ROI.
-An ROI analysis is an insightful process that compares the expenses of your marketing efforts versus the revenue it generates.
+To understand just how cost-effective your strategy is, you need to measure the Return on Investment or ROI of SMS marketing.
+An ROI analysis is an insightful process that compares the total text message marketing cost versus the revenue that your campaigns generate.

 5 ways to measure the success of your SMS marketing strategy

 In order to understand the true return you are getting out of your efforts, you must take into account some key performance indicators that can help measure the effectiveness of your SMS marketing strategies.
-These are certain tried and tested metrics that can be used as a measure of your SMS marketing ROI.
+These are certain tried and tested metrics that can be used as a measure of return on your digital SMS investments.

 1. Calculating the click-through rate